TWU is an approved Title IV institution, which allows eligible US students to access the Federal Direct Loan Program.

 - Submit the US Loan Request Form(s).

 - Your loan will not be processed until this form has been received.
-Send the completed form to email@example.com or fax it to 604-513-2159.
+Please send the completed form to firstname.lastname@example.org

 Understanding the repayment process for your federal student loans can go a long way toward building a solid financial foundation.
 Remember, federal student loans are real loans, just like car loans or mortgages.
 You must repay a student loan even if your financial circumstances become difficult.
 Payments are arranged through your loan servicer.
 Each servicer has its own payment process, so check with your servicer if you aren’t sure how or when to make a payment.
 You are responsible for staying in touch with your servicer and making your payments, even if you do not receive a bill.
 Find out more about repayment of your federal student loans.